 While customers are being delivered high-quality experiences that feel like the new and glam shoe on the right…

 …employees are expected to provide those experiences using tools, processes or technologies that perform like the shoe on the left.
 Remember the nursery rhyme about the cobbler’s children?
 Corporate spending needs to align and support intelligent spending rather than “scorched-earth austerity” approaches.
 When those who control the budget lose sight of the fact that you must spend money to make money, the shoe becomes an organizational Achilles Heel.

 Research done by Accenture about the hidden value of organizational culture makers found that “two thirds of leaders (68 percent) feel they create empowering environments in which, for example, employees can be themselves, raise concerns and innovate without fear of failure.
 Just one third (36 percent) of employees agree.”
 I hear about that reality gap.
 Executives need the self-awareness to recognize that their employee experience may be vastly different from the average employee’s.
 Their time, attention, and priorities get insulated so they can focus on company priorities.

-But as an organization gets larger and larger, what trickles down changes—sometimes radically.
+As organizations get larger and larger, what trickles down changes—sometimes radically.
 Middle managers aren’t coached on key communications or aren’t advised on their importance.
 Employees may not be kept in the loop at all.
 Leaders also lose touch.
 Employee councils and advocacy groups are a great mechanism to hold space for employee concerns and to counteract the bubble wrapped effect.
 They also have the benefit of being embodied by employees, and they create direct representation that works in partnership alongside executive leaders and helps to bring an “organizational voice” into the conversation.

 Image by Nathan Dumlao.